Find Schools

 • Federal Law Clerk

-In the United States, there were 14,000 jobs for Judicial Law Clerk in 2016.
+There were about 14,000 jobs for Judicial Law Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Judicial Law Clerk by 2026.
-Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.
+The BLS estimates 800 yearly job openings in this field.

 undefined